 - Create and maintain a seasonal altar.
 On your walks, pick up small objects and add them to your collection.
 (To learn more, read How to Set up a Wiccan or Pagan Altar for Beginners.)

 - Draw a daily tarot card and think about how it connects to your day.
 (Here's how to do a one-card tarot reading.)

 - Add an entry to your journal or Book of Shadows.

 - Learn something new about witchcraft.
 Just one small thing.
 Make a note of it.

 - Reduce your use of single-use plastics and waxed cups.
 Just choose differently.
+Bring your own containers.
 Witches care about the planet.

 - Place your crystals on a windowsill for a moonlight bathe.
-However, before you buy crystals in the first place research where they come from.
-Consider if it fits in with your code of ethics.
+However, before you buy crystals in the first place, research where they come from.
+Consider if a specific type fits in with your code of ethics.
 You can always use found pebbles in their place.

-- Write a Switchword on your arm with a tattoo pen.
+- Write a Switchword on your arm with a pen.